aerickt/lapwing-for-beginners/src/Chapter-13.md

 ![](img/13-add-translation-stroke.png)

-Now let's look at a **prefix stroke**.
+Now let's look at a *prefix*.
 This is a stroke that tells Plover to suppress the next space after outputting a translation.
 If you write `PRAOE` into the <code class="code-mono">Strokes</code> field.
 You should see the following:

 ![](img/13-add-translation-pre.png)